jayantsudo24/V-Ride-Carpool-System/README.md

 The main objective to solve is to build a service that provides seamless experience to the user byenabling for both web and mobile apps to improve the customer base and further enhance the experience.

-Further developmenton the project is ongoing currently, and will be updated soon in this github repository.
+Further developmenton the project is ongoing currently, and will be pushed and updated soon in this github repository.
+Thanks for reading.
+Meanwhile we would love to get feedbacks and query on the case-study.